jtpmath/jtpmath.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Bibliography
-description: These publications are not my own.
-Stay tuned for mine.
+description: Here are a few of the resources I used.
 nav: true
 nav_order: 2
 ---